TheMacGamer92/Update-Bumper/README.md

 # Update-Bumper

+Overview:
 This is a system that utilizes Jamf Helper and bash/osa scripting to notify a user that their computer is out of date.
 Once the user clicks "Update Now" System Preferences will automatically open and bring the update pane to the front of the screen.
-It does not matter is System Preferences is already running and on a different pane, it will always reopen and bring up the updates pane.
+It does not matter if System Preferences is already running and on a different pane, it will always reopen and bring up the update pane.
+This is meant to make bumping users to update as simple as possible, not utilizing any external apps (other than Jamf helper) and to make update management and scaling easier.

+Supported systems:
+This works on both Intel and Apple Silcon devices, tested on macOS Monteray and Ventura, I have not tested with a Sonoma beta.

+Deployment:
 To deploy, copy the script and paste it into Jamf Pro as a new script.
 Once added, change the following to your liking: